 - pandemic, epidemic pandemic is an epidemic that has spread worldwide.
 An epidemic is the rapid spreading of disease in a certain population or region.
 Never pair pandeic with global, by definition a pandemic is global. - PhD student, PhD candidate A PhD student is currently working toward a doctoral degree.
-A PhD candidate has completed all of the requirements for a doctoral degree except the dissertation.

-p.m. - see time on page 11.

-- percent Use the % sign, with no space, when paired with a numeral (a change in 2019): Average hourly pay rose 3.1% from a year ago.
+A PhD candidate has completed all of the requirements for a doctoral degree except the dissertation. - physician preferred substitute for doctor, when necessary. - p.m. use periods.
+(See time on page 11) - percent Use the % sign, with no space, when paired with a numeral (a change in 2019): Average hourly pay rose 3.1% from a year ago.
 Use figures: 1%, 4 percentage points. - For amounts less than 1%, precede the decimal with a zero: The cost of living rose 0.6%. - At the start of a sentence: Try to avoid this construction.
-If it's necessary to start a sentence with a percentage, spell out both the number and percent. - Constructions with the % sign take a singular verb when standing alone or when a singular word follows an of construction: The teacher said 60% was a failing grade. - It takes a plural verb when a plural word follows: He said 50% of the members were there. - Use decimals, not fractions, in percentages: Her mortgage rate is 4.5%. - For a range, 12% to 15%, 12%-15%, and between 12% and 15% are all acceptable. - Use percentage, rather than percent, when not paired with a number: The percentage of people agreeing is small. - Don't confuse percent with percentage point.
+If it's necessary to start a sentence with a percentage, spell out both the number and percent.

+- Constructions with the % sign take a singular verb when standing alone or when a singular word follows an of construction: The teacher said 60% was a failing grade. - It takes a plural verb when a plural word follows: He said 50% of the members were there. - Use decimals, not fractions, in percentages: Her mortgage rate is 4.5%. - For a range, 12% to 15%, 12%-15%, and between 12% and 15% are all acceptable. - Use percentage, rather than percent, when not paired with a number: The percentage of people agreeing is small. - Don't confuse percent with percentage point.
 A change from 10% to 13% is a rise of 3 percentage points.
-This is not equal to a 3% change; rather, it's a 30% increase. - Usage: Republicans passed a 0.25 percentage point tax cut.

-physical therapist - abbreviate as PT.

-Physical Therapy, Department of - the department changed its name in 2018 to the Department of Health, Human Function, and Rehabilitation Sciences.
+This is not equal to a 3% change; rather, it's a 30% increase. - Usage: Republicans passed a 0.25 percentage point tax cut. - physician assistant on second reference abbreviate as PA. - physical therapist on second reference abbreviate as PT. - Physical Therapy, Department of the department changed its name in 2018 to the Department of Health, Human Function, and Rehabilitation Sciences.
 The change reflects "the broad array of education, clinical practice innovation, and research being accomplished - each focused on improving the quality of lives of patients and families."